 The Order of Barristers

-The top point earners are nominated by the Moot Court Board to the National Order of Barristers and invited to the Moot Court Board’s Annual Banquet on Saturday, April 13, 2013.
+The top point earners are nominated by the Moot Court Board to the National Order of Barristers and invited to the Moot Court Board’s Annual Banquet in April of 2014.

-Applications will be available beginning Friday, March 8th, 2013, and will be due Wednesday, March 27th, 2013.
-To obtain an electronic copy of the application, please join the "Moot Court Sign-Up Page" on TWEN and download the application located there.
+Applications will be available beginning in the early March of 2014, and will be due in late March of 2014.
+In February, you may obtain an electronic copy of the application by joining the "Moot Court Sign-Up Page" on TWEN and downloading the application listed under the “Order of the Barristers” subsection.

-If you have any questions please see the FAQ below or contact the Order of Barristers Administrator Liberty Upton at orderofbarristers2013@gmail.
+If you have any questions, please see the FAQ below or contact the Moot Court Board Executive Secretary.

 Is Order of Barristers only for students who have won Moot Court and/or Dispute Resolution competitions?